pmwasson/ASE/README.md

     - **Copy To**: when activated by pressing the B button will copy the current frame to the *Copy To* frame.
 Be careful as this will overwrite any previous drawing on the *Copy To* frame.
     - **Swap With**: when activated by pressing the B button will switch the current frame and the *Swap With* frame.
     - **Total**: sets the total number of frames up to a limit imposed by the buffer size.
 Note that if the total frames is reduced, the upper frames still exist in the buffer and can be re-accessed by increasing the total.
 The total can be set to tune the number of frames in an animation and to be saved.
   - **Modify**: the *Modify* sub menu lets you change the current frame of the sprite based on the cursor position and a set direction.
-The cursor psotion is set in the *Draw Mode*.
+The cursor position is set in the *Draw Mode*.
 The cursor position is shown in the *Preview Pane* as a horizontal line if the direction is up or down and as a vertical line if the direction is left or right.
     - **Mode**:
       - **Flip**: if the direction is up or down, will flip the frame vertically.
 If the direction is right or left, will flip the frame horizontally.
-      - **Insert**: Inserts a copy of the pixels on the cusor line show in the *Preview Pane* and moves the existing lines in the set direction.
+      - **Insert**: Inserts a copy of the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction.
 This can be used to shift a sprite position if the cursor is outside of the image, or to grow a sprite in one dimension if the cursor is inside the image.
       - **Delete**: Deletes the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction, filling in a line of transparent pixels on the outer edge.
 This can be used to shift a sprite position or shrink a sprite in one dimension.
     - **Direction**: pick a direction for the modification: up, down, right, or left.
     - **Do It!**: This selection will perform the selected action when the B button is pressed.